GoogleCloudPlatform/kubeflow-distribution/management/README.md

     # Get upstream package
     make get-pkg
     ```

+    Note, paths in all the following instructions assume your current working
+    directory is this `./management` folder.

-1. Edit `management/set-values.sh` to set values for the name, project, and location of your management cluster:
+1. Use kpt to set values for the name, project, and location of your management cluster:
+    ```bash
+    kpt cfg set -R . name ${NAME}
+    kpt cfg set -R . gcloud.core.project ${PROJECT}
+    kpt cfg set -R . location ${LOCATION}
+    ```
+    For the values you need to set for management cluster:
     * NAME is the cluster name of your management cluster.
 Management cluster
     should be a different cluster from your Kubeflow cluster.